Banks significantly increased fossil fuel financing in 2024, analysis finds

 “A few European banks may have inched forward, but for most, the lure of dirty money has proven too strong.”

+“Financing the transition requires balancing environmental goals alongside energy security and affordability and also needs to be a collective effort between the private and public sectors.

+“As such we need governments to provide clear policy roadmaps that give lenders and investors the clarity needed to mobilise even more capital toward low-carbon industries.”

-The PA news agency has contacted JP Morgan Chase, Barclays, HSBC, Natwest and Lloyds for comment.
+The PA news agency has contacted JP Morgan Chase, HSBC, Natwest and Lloyds for comment.